 Experts call this the best extraction method.
 It uses carbon dioxide under high pressure and low temperatures, assuring a pure, natural, and non-flammable product.
 When talking about CO2 extraction, you may also see the words “supercritical” and “subcritical”.
 Subcritical extraction is done at a lower temperature than supercritical but both create a quality CBD oil.

 When shopping for Hemp CBD Oil, make sure to opt for organic.
-Since cannabis easily absorbs contaminant from the ground where it’s grown, heavy metal toxicity, pesticides, and other contaminants are a concern.
+Since cannabis easily absorbs contaminants from the ground where it’s grown, heavy metal toxicity, pesticides, and other contaminants are a concern.

 Certificate of Analysis (COA)